 European Non-Governmental Organisations of disabled people which:

-have a legal status;
+have a legal status.
+This will require that the European Non-Governmental Organisations must be formally constituted under the law of one of the EU/EEA countries;

-are represented in at least half plus one of the EU/EEA countries and are open to organisations from any EU/EEA country;
+are represented (i.e., have members) in at least half plus one of the EU/EEA countries and are open to organisations from any EU/EEA country;

 has a 51% majority within its membership and within its governing bodies of organisations of disabled people and of parents of disabled people unable to represent themselves.